uimix-editor/uimix/packages/docs/guide/create-customizable-components.md

 (Alternatively, you can instead create a `<slot>` element manually.
 Create an element and change the tag name to `slot`.)

-When you add a child to an instance of the component, it will be added in place of the `<slot>` children.
+When you add a child to an instance of the component, it will be shown in place of the `<slot>` children.

 <img srcset="./images/slotted-content.png 2x" />